What Is SIBO?

 - Stool tests that look for problems like how much fat your body is absorbing

 - Small intestine aspirate and fluid culture.
 Your doctor passes a long, thin tube called an endoscope through your digestive tract to your small intestine.
 They take a small sample of the fluid inside and do a lab test called a culture to see what kind of bacteria it has.

-- Lactulose breath test.
+- Hydrogen breath test.
 First, you drink a sugary beverage.
 Over the next 3 hours, you breathe into a balloon every 15 minutes.
 This air is tested to see if it has high levels of hydrogen or methane to suggest SIBO.

 To treat SIBO, you need to get your gut bacteria back in balance.
 That should ease your symptoms and help your body absorb more nutrients from your food.

 The treatment might depend on the results of your breath test.
-If your sample had a lot of hydrogen in it, the main treatment is the antibiotic rifaximin (Xifaxin).
+If your sample had a lot of hydrogen in it, the main treatment is the antibiotic rifaximin (Xifaxan).
 If your test showed high levels of methane, you’ll probably take rifaximin plus the antibiotic neomycin (Mycifradin).

 Other antibiotics that treat SIBO include: